drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

     </div>
     <div class="card-body">
         <p class="card-text">
-            AI is very unreliable for fact checking.
+            AI is very unreliable for fact checking, yet many people try to use it as a substitute for Google for that.
 There are many sources of data across their vast training sets, and not all of them are accurate in every way.
 This leads to several categories of misinformation:
         </p>

         <div class="row mt-4">